Medically reviewed by Drugs.com. Last updated on Jun 14, 2022.

 Dabrafenib is available only with your doctor's prescription.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For dabrafenib, the following should be considered:

 Tell your doctor if you have ever had any unusual or allergic reaction to dabrafenib or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

-Appropriate studies have not been performed on the relationship of age to the effects of dabrafenib in the pediatric population.
+Appropriate studies have not been performed on the relationship of age to the effects of dabrafenib to treat melanoma, non-small cell lung cancer, and anaplastic thyroid cancer in children and to treat solid tumors in children younger than 6 years of age.
 Safety and efficacy have not been established.